Earth Day 2021

 Honor the Earth by recycling at home!
 Check out Waste Management's guide to recycling, including basic rules to follow and common recycling myths, at wm.com.

-Get the latest news on water conservation and the steps you can take while at home more to conserve water from Irvine Ranch Water District (IRWD).
-Find a variety of resources at irwd.com/services and the IRWD watering schedule here.
+Get the latest news on water efficiency and the steps you can take while at home more to save water from Irvine Ranch Water District (IRWD).
+Find a variety of resources at RightScape.com and the IRWD watering schedule here.